radanalyticsio/oshinko-specs/spark-job-server-proposal.md

 ## Problem Statement

-The Data Platform Spark applications can only run within OpenShift environment and users are required to do provide only source code which currently we use source to image to create a standard image which will be run against the spark cluster.
+The Data Platform Spark applications can only run within OpenShift environment and users are required to provide only source code which currently we use source to image to create a standard image which will be run against the spark cluster.
 Currently there is no way to schedule jobs or to run cron jobs.
 Also if users have a more complex setup where they would need